Ethernal-Tech/blade-contracts/docs/blade/Gateway.md

 function sendBridgeMsg(address receiver, bytes data, uint256 destinationChainId) external nonpayable
 ```

 Generates sync state event based on receiver and data.
 Anyone can call this method to emit an event.
-Receiver on Polygon should add check based on sender.
+Receiver on Blade should add check based on sender.